-In this paper, we propose a hybrid model-based and data-driven method for blind one-bit compressive sensing based on the deep unfolding methodology \cite{hershey2014deep}, which can both learn the task-specific sensing matrix and recover the sparse signals of interest.
-This problem has been known for its difficulty ever when high-resolution samples are available --- let alone the highly-quantized one-bit setting \cite{6034717}.
+In this paper, we propose a hybrid model-based and data-driven method for the problem of blind one-bit compressive sensing based on the deep unfolding methodology \cite{hershey2014deep}, which can both learn the task-specific sensing matrix and recover the sparse signals of interest.
+This problem has been known for its difficulty even when high-resolution samples are available --- let alone the highly-quantized one-bit setting \cite{6034717}.